billba/prague/README.md

 .subscribe(console.log); // Multiple{ results:[ Match{ value: "hi", score: .75 }, Match{ value: "hello", score: .75 }, Match{ value: "aloha", score: .70 }, ] }
 ```

-We can set a tolerance of 1 (include all the results) but set a maximum length of 3.
-This will return the same result:
+We can set a tolerance of 1 (include all the results) but set the maximum results to 3.
+This will have the same effect as the above:

 ```ts
 pipe(